 One of the disadvantages, long-term, that might chip or stain, discolor, and so some patients don't want to go through bonding.
 They say, “Well, I don't want to keep re-bonding my tooth every five, ten years.
 I'd rather just put it in porcelain.”
 Other patients would say, “I don't mind redoing something in the future, it's a lot less expensive and yeah, it might take me a little more work down the road, but for now, it's really a good option.”

 Do you suffer from minor cosmetic imperfections in your smile?
 Would you like to get them taken care of but don’t want an involved dental procedure to do it?
 If this is you, then we may have the solution you have been looking for.
 Tooth bonding from Salt Lake City, UT dentist Rod Gleave, can be the perfect solution for your cosmetic dental troubles.
-A versatile and conservative fix, dental bonding can remedy many different dental problems, and it can be done in a single office visit.
+A versatile and conservative fix, tooth bonding in Salt Lake City, UT can remedy many different dental problems, and it can be done in a single office visit.

 What Is Dental Bonding?